-Lord Hidetora (Nakadai) is an ageing Japanese warlord who intends to divide his kingdom between his three sons.
+Lord Hidetora (Nakadai) is an ageing Japanese warlord who intends to divide his kingdom among his three sons.
 The elder two are satisfied while the youngest believes his father has gone mad and predicts conflict between his older brothers.

 Made when director Akira Kurosawa was 75, Ran (meaning ‘chaos’) was the venerable director’s version of Shakespeare’s King Lear, a project that took ten years to reach the screen, and, at $12 million, was the most expensive film ever made in Japan.